Blessing567/python-Exploratory-Data-Analysis/README.md

 # Credit Risk Analysis: Reducing Loan Defaults through Pattern Recognition
 ## About
-The main goal of this project was to study Nova Bank’s loans to figure out why some people fail to pay back their loans.
+The main goal of this project is to study Nova Bank’s loans to figure out why some people fail to pay back their loans.
 The analysis looks for the main factors that cause defaults and suggests practical steps the bank can take to reduce losses.

 The main thing we’re looking at is whether a loan was paid back or not (loan_status = 0 for paid, 1 for default).